-Gary A. Higbee, EMBA, CSP Higbee & Associates, Inc. SafeStart SafeTrack Johnston, Iowa
+Gary A. Higbee, EMBA, CSP Higbee & Associates, Inc. SafeStart SafeTrack Johnston, IA

-This article is titled 3 Attributes to World Class Safety, but it grew out of an article I wrote over twenty years ago titled "5 Stages to World Class Safety".
-In that article I pointed out that the journey to attaining world class safety performance starts with a clear understanding of where you have been, where you are today and where you are going if nothing changes.
+This article grew out of an article I wrote over twenty years ago.
+In that article, "Five Stages to World Class Safety," I pointed out that the journey to attaining world class safety performance starts with a clear understanding of where you have been, where you are today, and where you are going if nothing changes.
 Then you can determine the changes that need to be made and the path that will get you to your goal.
 I noted then that not all organizations are willing to make the effort to get better.
 Below is a brief description of each stage of the journey.
-Remember that you are not alone others have taken the journey before you.
+Remember that you are not alone; others have taken the journey before you.
 Each organization will fit into one or a combination of stages.